jasonsbarr/how-to-think-like-a-programmer/manuscript/04-compound-data.md

 yellNames(names);
 ```

 Now, you might look at the above code and be confused: shouldn't the algorithm's running time be O(n * 2)?
 After all, there are 2 iterations for each name.
 One when the name is being entered, and one when it is being printed.
-And what about the fact that each iteration has 1 operation?
-Maybe it should be something like O(n(n + 1) * n(n + 1)).

 That's a good observation, and in real terms doubling the number of iterations could absolutely affect how long it takes an algorithm to run in real time.